T3hUb3rK1tten/mwe.st/README.md

-# Michael West - "Professional Online Portfolio" for school
+# Michael West - Personal Web Site

 This is a single page site built using the [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) template.
-Made for my BCOM 4350 class at UTD.
-Hosted at [https://pop.mwe.st](https://pop.mwe.st).

 ## Copyright and License